MohamedLaghdafHABIBOULLAH/RegularizedOptimization.jl/paper/paper.md

 # Examples

-We consider two examples where the smooth part $f$ is nonconvex and the nonsmooth part $h$ is either $\ell^{1/2}$ or $\ell_0$ norm with constraints.

-We compare the performance of our solvers with (**PANOC**) solver [@stella-themelis-sopasakis-patrinos-2017] implemented in [ProximalAlgorithms.jl](https://github.com/JuliaFirstOrder/ProximalAlgorithms.jl).

-We illustrate the capabilities of [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) on two nonsmooth and nonconvex problems:
+We consider illustrate the capabilities of [RegularizedOptimization.jl](https://github.com/JuliaSmoothOptimizers/RegularizedOptimization.jl) on two nonsmooth and nonconvex problems:

 - **Support Vector Machine (SVM) with $\ell^{1/2}$ penalty** for image classification [@aravkin-baraldi-orban-2024].
 - **Nonnegative Matrix Factorization (NNMF) with $\ell_0$ penalty and bound constraints** [@kim-park-2008].